roninds14/vacation-plan-app/README.md

 ```
 - Response:
   - **201 Created**: If the holiday plan is successfully created, the server will respond with a status code of 201 and return a JSON object with the details of the created holiday plan.
+  - **401 Unauthorized**: If the token is incorrect, the server will respond with a 401 status code and an error message.
   - **422 Unprocessable Entity**: If the request body is missing required fields or contains invalid data, the server will respond with a 422 status code and an error message.
   - **500 Internal Server Error**: If there's an issue on the server, it will respond with a 500 status code and an error message.
   - Example Response: